 You still can’t get out of the door and pay for your groceries without standing beside rows of candy in all their yummy glory just waiting to tempt you usually along with other impulse items, which can be other healthy eating supermarket pitfalls just waiting to catch you off guard.

 Though we all try the best we can to eat right, these healthy eating supermarket pitfalls continually challenge us.
-Therefore, stay strong and focused on what you buy to keep ahead of the healthy eating game.
+Therefore, stay strong and focused on what you buy to keep ahead of the healthy eating game to best steer clear of grocery shopping mistakes.